Esme McKenzie spoke exclusively to two students who have been spiked, one of whom say’s she felt “invalid” and “always on edge” after being spiked.

 Sophie was taken to hospital but she says it was “all thanks to her friend who chased down a policeman outside the club”.
 She’s still waiting for the results of the tests and even now struggles to understand how the assault took place.
 “At first I thought it was in my drink…but I couldn’t work out how, because I only had two Jager bombs.
 Then a couple of days later, I found a pinprick with a perfect circular bruise.”
 It was only then that she knew she had been injected.

 Being spiked has had detrimental effects on both students.
 Sophie says that she is “a lot more wary” and “refuse[s] to take my eyes off my drinks now”.

 “I’m also now very wary of my arms when we’re on the dance floor, in particular when people push through crowds.”
 Daisy says now she only feels comfortable going out in a large group.
 “I wouldn’t feel safe going out in a smaller group of just girls.”
 She no longer trusts club bouncers or believes that they have her best interests at heart.
 “It’s not seen as a serious thing because it’s so common, they just try and get rid of you.”

-Clubs across Nottingham have tightened up on security.
-People are being searched much more thoroughly, with some clubs introducing metal detectors, and the majority of clubs are now offering drink covers.
-However, Daisy and Sophie feel that not enough is being done.
-Daisy argues that there is “still a lack” of drinks covers in clubs and “more needs to be more…its basic protection”.
+meanwhile, clubs across Nottingham have tightened their security.
+People are being searched far more thoroughly on entry, with some clubs introducing metal detectors.
+The majority of clubs are now offering drink covers.
+However, Daisy and Sophie feel that this is not enough.
+Daisy argues that there is “still a lack” of drinks covers in clubs and “more needs to be more…it’s basic protection”.

 For more content including Uni News, Reviews, Entertainment, Lifestyle, Features, and so much more, follow us on Twitter and Instagram, and like our Facebook page for more artiles and information on how to get involved.